 6. Appraisal and Title Search

 Next, the buyer’s lender will schedule the appraisal.
-The buyer’s attorney will order a title search to ensure that there are no liens on the property.
+The buyer’s attorney will order a title search to ensure that there are no liens or violations on the property.
 When the buyer’s lender is satisfied with the appraisal and all documents are in order, they will schedule a closing date.

 On closing day, you’ll relinquish the keys and legal rights to your property in exchange for payment from the buyer or their bank.
 Congratulations, you have sold your house!